 Flexible working: the law and best practice

-The coronavirus pandemic has led to businesses having to be more flexible with how their staff manage and deliver their work commitments.
-This has given employers a practical insight into the benefits and challenges of flexible working eg having staff working from home.
+The coronavirus pandemic required businesses to be more flexible with how their staff manage and deliver their work commitments.
+This gave employers a practical insight into the benefits and challenges of flexible working such as having staff working from home.

-Employees have the right to request flexible working, and you, as the employer, have a legal duty to give it serious consideration.
-Throughout this guidance we provide linkages to the Labour Relations Agency's templates to help you meet your legal duties on flexible working requests.
+Eligible employees have the right to request flexible working, and you, as the employer, have a legal duty to give it serious consideration.
+Throughout this guide we provide linkages to the Labour Relations Agency's templates to help you meet your legal duties on flexible working requests.

 This guide details the law surrounding flexible working requests, the eligibility criteria for flexible working requests and how to respond to a flexible working application.
-You can also access flexible working policy templates from Acas and the Equality Commission.
+You can also access a flexible working policy template from the Equality Commission.

 LRA Workplace Information Service03300 555 300